Brain tumour

 For most people, the exact cause remains unknown.
 Brain tumours are relatively uncommon, but early detection significantly improves outcomes when they do occur.

-How brain tumours are detected
+How is a brain tumours detected?

-CT scan (Computed Tomography): Often used in emergencies to identify masses or bleeding.
+CT scan (computed tomography): Often used in emergencies to identify masses or bleeding.

 Biopsy: If a tumour is found, a small tissue sample may be taken to determine its type and grade.